Tic: Characteristics

-Tics are described as semi-voluntary or unvoluntary, because they are not strictly involuntary—they may be experienced as a voluntary response to a premonitory urge (a sensory phenomena that is an inner sensation of mounting tension).
+Tics are described as semi-voluntary or unvoluntary, because they are not strictly involuntary—they may be experienced as a voluntary response to a premonitory urge (a sensory phenomenon that is an inner sensation of mounting tension).
 A unique aspect of tics, relative to other movement disorders, is that they are suppressible yet irresistible; they are experienced as an irresistible urge that must eventually be expressed.

 Tics may increase as a result of stress, fatigue, boredom, or high-energy emotions, which can include negative emotions, such as anxiety, as well as positive emotions, such as excitement or anticipation.
 Relaxation may result in a tic increase (for instance, watching television or using a computer), while concentration on an absorbing activity often leads to a decrease in tics.
 Neurologist and writer Oliver Sacks described a physician with severe Tourette syndrome (Canadian Mort Doran, M.D., a pilot and surgeon in real life, although a pseudonym was used in the book), whose tics remitted almost completely while he was performing surgery.

 Immediately preceding tic onset, most individuals are aware of an urge that is similar to the need to yawn, sneeze, blink, or scratch an itch.
 Individuals describe the need to tic as a buildup of tension that they consciously choose to release, as if they "had to do it".
 Examples of this premonitory urge are the feeling of having something in one's throat or a localized discomfort in the shoulders, leading to the need to clear one's throat or shrug the shoulders.
 The actual tic may be felt as relieving this tension or sensation, similar to scratching an itch.
 Another example is blinking to relieve an uncomfortable sensation in the eye.
 Some people with tics may not be aware of the premonitory urge.
 Children may be less aware of the premonitory urge associated with tics than are adults, but their awareness tends to increase with maturity.

 Complex tics are rarely seen in the absence of simple tics.
 Tics "may be challenging to differentiate from compulsions", as in the case of klazomania (compulsive shouting).